 - 1 cup Arm and Hammer Super Washing Soda (not regular baking soda)

 Put these 3 ingredients in a blender to blend and grate the Fels-Naptha even more.
-After doing this, it will look just like the store purchased detergent, but will not include all the “fillers."
-You will use less product per load and will have less “bubbles."
+After doing this, it will look just like the store-purchased detergent, but will not include all the “fillers."
+You will use less product per load and will have fewer “bubbles."
 Remember, just having bubbles doesn’t mean clean.
 I use 1/2 to 1 teaspoon per load.
-I have a HE-High Efficiency washer, and it works great in regular washing machines as well. ***Please note: I now use only 1/2 teaspoon per load in my large capacity HE washer.
+I have a HE-High Efficiency washer, and it works great in regular washing machines as well. ***Please note: I now use only 1/2- 1 teaspoon per load in my large capacity HE washer.

 Here’s the deal, I could go for a few days and not wash my shirt or pants.
 Its the underwear.
 Yep, let’s just say it how it is.
 We all want to wear clean underwear.
 It’s no secret.
 I remember growing up and my grandmother would always shout “be sure and wear clean underwear” if we were getting ready to go somewhere.